Security Companies Obligations in Cape Town

 Security Companies Obligations and Poor Service Delivery

 Poor security often starts with poor service delivery.
 For example, when security companies manage contracts badly, site standards drop fast.
+Consequently, clients face more daily risk.

 • Guards miss patrols or do them poorly